 - Call the grocery store before you go to ask if they have infant formula in stock and when they expect their next shipment.

 - Use the Walmart Baby Formula Availability Webpage to find available formula options at any Walmart store or online.

 - Try another brand of formula if it’s available.
 Click on the formula icon in your food balance to see other options you can purchase with your WIC benefits.
 Babies can usually tolerate other formulas well unless your baby is drinking a special therapeutic formula.
 In those cases, we recommend consulting with your baby’s healthcare provider.

 - If you’re receiving a special formula from WIC or your baby’s health insurance and cannot find your formula at any stores, please contact your local WIC office.
 Your doctor may prescribe another formula that will work well for your baby.

 - If you cannot find baby formula at any store, try calling your baby’s doctor to see if they have in-office samples available.

 - Check your Food Balance on the California WIC app to confirm the type of formula you can buy.
-Click the formula icon on your Food Balance to see the full list for formulas available to you, or scan the formula with the WIC app to confirm it’s the correct item before checking out.
+Click the formula icon on your Food Balance to see the full list of formulas available to you, or scan the formula with the WIC app to confirm it’s the correct item before checking out.

 What Additional Formulas Can I Buy?

-California WIC temporarily added more container sizes and brands to help you find formula for your baby during this shortage.
+California WIC temporarily added more container sizes and brands to help you find a formula for your baby during this shortage.
 If your CA WIC benefits show one of the categories below, you can temporarily buy any formulas on that category’s list.
 Please check this list regularly before you shop.
 These temporary options may change each month.